 The first in a three-semester calculus sequence, this course covers the basic ideas of differential calculus.
 Differential calculus is concerned primarily with the fundamental problem of determining instantaneous rates of change.
 In this course we will study instantaneous rates of change from both a qualitative geometric and a quantitative analytic perspective.
 We will cover in detail the underlying theory, techniques and applications of the derivative.
 The problem of anti-differentiation, identifying quantities given their rates of change, also will be introduced.
 The course will conclude by relating the process of anti-differentiation to the problem of finding the area beneath curves, thus providing an intuitive link between differential calculus and integral calculus.
 Those who have had a year of high school calculus but do not have advanced placement credit for MATH 111 should take the calculus placement exam to determine whether they are ready for MATH 112.
 Students who have .5 unit of credit for calculus may not receive credit for MATH 111.
 Prerequisite: solid grounding in algebra, trigonometry and elementary functions.

 The second in a three-semester calculus sequence, this course has two primary foci.
 The first is integration, including techniques of integration, numerical methods and applications of integration.
 This study leads into the analysis of differential equations by separation of variables, Euler's method and slope fields.
 The second focus is the notion of convergence, as manifested in improper integrals, sequences and series, particularly Taylor series.
-Prerequisite: MATH 111 or permission of instructor.
+Prerequisite: MATH 111 or AP score of 4 or 5 on Calculus AB exam or an AB subscore of 4 or 5 on the Calculus BC exam or permission of instructor.
 Offered every semester.

 The third in a three-semester calculus sequence, this course examines differentiation and integration in three dimensions.
 Topics of study include functions of more than one variable, vectors and vector algebra, partial derivatives, optimization and multiple integrals.
 Some of the following topics from vector calculus also will be covered as time permits: vector fields, line integrals, flux integrals, curl and divergence.
-Prerequisite: MATH 112 or permission of instructor.
+Prerequisite: MATH 112 or a score of 4 or 5 on the BC Calculus AP exam or permission of instructor.

 This course introduces students to mathematical reasoning and rigor in the context of set-theoretic questions.
-The course will cover basic logic and set theory, relations--including orderings, functions and equivalence relations -- and the fundamental aspects of cardinality.
+The course will cover basic logic and set theory, relations--including orderings, functions and equivalence relations--and the fundamental aspects of cardinality.
 The course will emphasize helping students read, write and understand mathematical reasoning.
 Students will be actively engaged in creative work in mathematics.
 Students interested in majoring in mathematics should take this course no later than the spring semester of their sophomore year.
 Advanced first-year students interested in mathematics are encouraged to consider taking this course in their first year.
-(Please see a member of the mathematics faculty if you think you might want to do this.)
+Students wanting to do so should contact a member of the mathematics faculty.
 Prerequisite: MATH 213 or permission of instructor.
 Offered every spring semester.

 This course will focus on the study of vector spaces and linear functions between vector spaces.
 Ideas from linear algebra are highly useful in many areas of higher-level mathematics.
 Moreover, linear algebra has many applications to both the natural and social sciences, with examples arising often in fields such as computer science, physics, chemistry, biology and economics.
 In this course, we will use a computer algebra system, such as Maple or Matlab, to investigate important concepts and applications.
 Topics to be covered include methods for solving linear systems of equations, subspaces, matrices, eigenvalues and eigenvectors, linear transformations, orthogonality and diagonalization.
 Applications will be included throughout the course.
 Prerequisite: MATH 213.
 Typically offered three out of four semesters.